Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Exchangeable random graph models

-Since $\hat{\phi}_1\to^P \phi_1$ by Theorem \ref{Thm:Bickel}, we conclude by applying the asymptotic normality result of the same theorem to the right-hand side of Equation \eqref{combi:lin} combined with the Slutsky's lemma.
-Note that condition $\int\int \left(\Phi(u, v)/\phi_1\right)^{2|\Ecal_{R_j}|}\dd u \dd v <\infty, j=2,3$ is fulfilled because $\Phi\leq 1$ and $\phi_1$ are constants. \proofend \begin{remark} The test statistics $\Wo$ in the independent case and $\Wphio$ in the exchangeable case measure both the discrepancy between the observed degrees and their expected values under specifics models.
-Let stress that the latent layer in the exchangeable case implies an additional variability of the degrees.
+\begin{remark} The test statistics $\Wo$ in the independent case and $\Wphio$ in the exchangeable case measure both the discrepancy between the observed degrees and their expected values under specifics models.
+Let us stress that the latent layer in the exchangeable case implies an additional variability of the degrees.
 The third term in Equation \eqref{combi:lin} is a consequence of this additional variability. \end{remark}